Table of contents

 Mailchimp is free to get started and us one of the most popular options for small businesses.

 However, Mailchimp does have some limitations.
-The way they organise and segment your list isn’t as powerful as other email service providers.
+The way they organize and segment your list isn’t as powerful as other email service providers.

 However, due to the low cost to get started (it’s free!), it’s often the first choice for many small businesses getting started.